AgileVentures/av-static-website/source/blog_articles/2017-03-15-show-me-the-code.html.markdown

 The interesting thing was that having refactored this far in his "receive policies instread of data" pattern Avdi said:

 > At this point this example is clearly getting a little bit strained.
 And in general, code like this is probably a smell.
-There are some programming languages in which it is perfectly normal to pass lots of lambdas into methods, but in Ruby we typically try to Wnd more object-oriented approaches to composing behavior.
+There are some programming languages in which it is perfectly normal to pass lots of lambdas into methods, but in Ruby we typically try to find more object-oriented approaches to composing behavior.

 Now admittedly the connection I'm making between the Elixir and Ruby code is strained.
 In some ways I was just picking up on what looks like a similarity in some of the symbols in the two languages.
 Actually here what might seem like a similarity is in fact two different things.
 Elixir's `case` statement is using `->` to indicate the cases, whereas Ruby is using it to specify anonymous lambdas.
 That said, elements of case statements are perhaps best described as anonymous lambdas?
 Confused, well, let me transcribe the Elixir code into Ruby: